Skip to content

 Implementation: LangGraph Supervisor with Structured Routing

 LangGraph supports multi-agent workflows with StateGraph-based routing patterns, including supervisor-style coordination.
-A possible failure mode is malformed routing output if the decision schema is not enforced.
+A common failure mode is malformed routing output when the decision schema is not enforced.

 python